lief-project/LIEF/doc/sphinx/extended/assembler/index.rst

 Introduction
 ************

-In addition to regular file formats modifications, we might want to patch code with custom assembly code.
-This functionality is available thanks to the |lief-assemble|
+In addition to standard file format modifications, it may be necessary to patch code with custom assembly.
+This functionality is available through the
-function:
+|lief-assemble| function:

 .. tabs::